 Part D premiums by income

-The chart below shows your estimated prescription drug plan monthly premium based on your income as reported on your IRS tax return from 2 years ago.
+The charts below show your estimated prescription drug plan monthly premium based on your income as reported on your IRS tax return from 2 years ago and last year.
 If your income is above a certain limit, you'll pay an income-related monthly adjustment amount in addition to your plan premium.

 |If your filing status and yearly income in 2015 was|